EsraaSalman/Mohamed_Tark_Diploma/Readme.md

    <br /> Google drive link:

 ##### Project Description:
-   * Display the current temprature through a guage ui
+   * Display the current temprature through a guage Gui
    * Alarm (Sound - Light - Warning sign in the GUI) when detect fire accident
    * Press "Stop" button to stop the alarm if it is wrong detection
    * Press "History" button to Display the data of fires accident its content is: